Can a kindergarten teacher and a Product Owner be the same person?

 Let’s discover why working with kids for six years gave me the luggage to succeed.

-💬 The Power of Feedback
+💬 The power of feedback

 If you just say “No” to a kid, one will ask “why”, and replying with a “because I say so” isn’t the most helpful thing (yes, I feel you.
 Sometimes we think that there isn’t much more to add).